hcschuetz/star-folding/README.md

 It might even be impossible to solve the entire constraint problem as a sequence of "local" constraint-solving steps.

-The "optimize" operation approximates a solution of the global constraint problem iteratively.
+The `optimize` operation approximates a solution of the global constraint problem iteratively.
 The constraints are:
 - Edges should keep their lengths.